KrisNguyen135/Talks/transcripts.md

 - So, if we were to apply the same Bayesian framework to this neural net model, we could simply again place a joint prior on all of these weights and perform Bayesian inference to obtain first the posteriors for the weights and second the posterior predictive for the final output.
 - And this will give us the exact same benefit that we've been talking about: an updated belief about the output variable that defines not only the most likely value but also the uncertainty in that value.
 - The case of Bayesian neural nets is a bit more special, however, since maintain and updating our belief about the collection of network weights, which is typically very large, is infeasible using simple sampling strategies, so we would need to use variational inference, which is quite well implemented in PyMC3.
-- On this topic, Thomas Wiecki, one of the organizers of this conference, has a great talk at PyData, which I'm linking here so you could check it out yourself.
+- On this topic, Thomas Wiecki, one of the PyMC devs and organizers of this conference, has a great talk at PyData, which I'm linking here so you could check it out yourself.

 ### Slide 19: Bayesian neural networks: an illustration
 - I will end this topic and stealing one of his visualizations in that talk to really highlight the power of this method.